-You’re drifting slowly in your pontoon at dawn on crystal clear water.
-The water is so calm it looks like it could be glass.
+You’re drifting slowly in your pontoon at dawn on crystal clear water, so calm it looks like glass.
 You have a fishing rod in one hand, a coffee in the other, and you’re taking it all in as the sun begins to rise over the horizon.
-Sound like heaven?
-Then you’ve come to the right blog.
+Sounds like heaven.

 We’re talking trolling motors, livewells and baitwells, fishing rod holders, depth/fish finders and fishing chairs.
 You’ll soon see how they can each help you have a relaxing and pleasant fishing experience on your pontoon boat.